jjhegedus/engine-docs/source/index.md

 Apollo Engine is an in-query-path tool that helps you understand what's happening inside your GraphQL layer.
 It lets you make performance optimizations without changing any code.

 Engine runs as a proxy layer in front of your GraphQL server.
-It provides server performance telemetry (the same functionality as [Apollo Optics](https://www.apollodata.com/optics/)) and can cache query responses from your server.
+Engine provides server performance telemetry (the same functionality as [Apollo Optics](https://www.apollodata.com/optics/)) and can also cache query responses from your server.

 Instrumenting your app with Engine is twofold.
 1. Add an [Apollo Tracing package](#Apollo-Tracing-Package) (language-specific) to your GraphQL server.